ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-1-1.md

-Chapter 1: Introduction - Defining Mindfulness and Its Benefits in Learning
+Defining Mindfulness and Its Benefits in Learning
 ===========================================================================

 Mindfulness is a practice that has gained popularity in recent years due to its numerous benefits for mental health and well-being.
 In this chapter, we will define mindfulness and explore its benefits in learning.